UX-Society/Get-Started/README.md

 ![Screenshot of turning off safe write](Pictures/saynotosafewrite.png)

-No doing this results in an error in Webstorm when running a watcher and trying to edit files.
+Not doing this results in an error in Webstorm when running a watcher and trying to edit files.

 # Learning Webdev
 Individual projects will use different libraries and support tools, but they all share the central pillars of a webpage.